secugrow/kotlin-archetype/README.md

 ## How to generate a ready to start project with this archetype

-This archetype will generate you a Selenium Cucumber Skeleton for your projects with your choosen packagenames A ready to use showcase ca be cloned/downloaded/forked from https://github.com/secugrow/generated-project.
+This archetype will generate you a Selenium Cucumber Skeleton for your projects with your chosen package names A ready to use showcase ca be cloned/downloaded/forked from https://github.com/secugrow/generated-project.

 ### Installation